NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-PractitionerRole.page.md

 <a name="organization"></a>
 #### organization
 Users SHOULD reference organizations using an ODS code.
 Display name MAY be included to aid readability and verification of included identifiers.
+Requester ODS codes SHOULD use the lowest level site code rather than trust code (most granular code available) where possible, to aid contact retrieval.
 ```json
  "organization": {
         "identifier": {